Most Recent Trial Court Verdicts for Spinal Discectomy

 STATE: New York

 INJURIES: Acosta claimed that he sustained an L5-S1 disc herniation with radiculopathy.
 He was taken by ambulance from the accident scene and presented to the emergency room at Elmhurst Hospital Center in Queens, where he complained of back pain.
 Five days later, Acosta was treated by a physiatrist, who referred him for an MRI and an EMG at Eagle Medical in Elmhurst.
-He also received physical therapy at the facility from April 20, 2004 until the end of July.
-He then did not receive further treatment for his lumbar injury until February 2007, when he presented to an orthopedic surgeon at Seaport Orthopaedic Associates in Manhattan as a result of complaints of back pain, as well as pain, weakness and paresthesia to both legs.
+He also received physical therapy at the facility.
+He then did not receive further treatment for his lumbar injury until February 2007, when he presented to an orthopedic surgeon at Seaport Orthopaedic Associates in Manhattan as a result of complaints of back pain, as well as pain, weakness, and paresthesia to both legs.
 The physician then referred Acosta to the NYU Hospital for Joint Diseases in Manhattan for another MRI and EMG of Acosta’s lumbar spine.

 The parties agreed to settle before opening arguments for $775,000.